 There is currently no free service for snowmobiles, or paid service in fact, which makes learning to decode your own important.
 You may have some luck by visiting your local DMV and by entering the VIN itself online in a search engine to see if it was reported stolen by someone else.
 Take a picture of the sled and show it to a local repair shop and they may be able to identify the sled for you for the purpose of buying replacement parts.

 You can also simply ask in a popular sledder forum to see if someone can help.
-Note: Polaris snowmobile owners can contact the manufacturer here for additional help.
-Tip: Don't buy a used snowmobile without it's registration papers.
+Note: I recommend contacting the manufacturer for additional help.
+Tip: Don't buy a used snowmobile without it's registration papers!